rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 }
 {{< / highlight >}}

 As you can see this is an extremely simple interface.
-Only one method is defined - `Error()`.
+Every type in Go that is created to describle some sort of error must implement only one method - `Error()`.
-Its purpose is to provide precise information about given error including verbose context.
+The purpose of it is to provide precise information about given error including verbose context.

 Most of the time you don't need to create the implementation of this interfaces